ZhekaiJin/Practice-Projects/Flappy_bird_C/readme.md

 ## Description ##

-This is a simple calculator that takes extremely simple and formmated commands, and then put the result on the next line.
+This is a classic flappy bird implmentation on terminal.

 ## Dependencies ##
 * ncurses